 Need for recording:

-- Aside from recorded lectures, labs, and tutorials, instructors should confirm that recording is necessary for the course in that student evaluation cannot feasibly occur in the absence of recording (e.g., grading is based on class participation within the full class or break-out groups, and/or oral examinations and/or another requirement to evaluate student performance in real-time).
+- Aside from recorded lectures, labs, and tutorials, instructors should confirm that other recorded activities are necessary for the course in that student evaluation cannot feasibly occur in the absence of recording (e.g., grading is based on class participation within the full class or break-out groups, oral examinations, and/or another requirement to evaluate student performance).

 Notice of recording:

-- If a course includes recording, instructors should display a Notice of Recording (see Appendix).
-This notice should be prominently displayed within the Learning Management System being used (e.g. LEARN) and instructors should also describe any recording activities at the outset of the course (e.g., within the course syllabus, on a course website, etc.) and at the first instance of activity that is expected to be recorded.
+- If a course includes recording, instructors must provide notice (see Appendix for Notice of Recording).
+This notice should be prominently displayed within the Learning Management System being used (e.g., LEARN) and instructors are to describe any recording activities at the outset of the course (e.g., within the course syllabus, on a course website, etc.) and at the first instance of activity that is expected to be recorded.
 A downloadable Notice of Recording Template is stored on the Keep Learning website.

-Students who do not wish to be recorded (e.g., webcam, sufficient internet bandwidth), those in a significantly different time zone, those who do not have the technological means to participate, or those who would be disadvantaged in any way by video/audio recording, should be offered alternatives without penalty.
+Students who do not have the technological means to be recorded (e.g., webcam, sufficient internet bandwidth), those in a significantly different time zone, those who do not wish or consent to be recorded, or those who would be disadvantaged in any way by recording, should be offered alternatives without penalty.
 Some examples include:

 - Not requiring attendance at recorded, live-streamed activities such as lectures, labs, or tutorials, and making the recording available to all students afterward.
-To ensure an equivalent learning experience for all, any live streamed lecture or tutorial that has been recorded should be hosted in a secure place that allows easy access so that students who were unable to attend a live stream event can review the recordings.
+To ensure an equivalent learning experience for all, any recording should be hosted in a secure place that allows easy access.
 The University of Waterloo’s learning management system (LEARN) is one suitable choice.
 For other acceptable storage options, the instructor should contact firstname.lastname@example.org;

 - The University supports and upholds its legal duty to accommodate on a variety of code grounds and provides support to students who are experiencing extenuating circumstances.
 For information about accessibility, students should be directed to connect with Waterloo’s AccessAbility Services.

 Policies and guidelines: